yuanqing/create-figma-plugin/docs/3-api.md

 ### triggerEvent(eventName *[, ...arguments]*)

-Calling `triggerEvent` in your plugin command invokes the event listener with the matching `eventName` in the UI `<iframe>`.
-Calling `triggerEvent` in your UI invokes the event listener with the matching `eventName` in your plugin command.
+- Calling `triggerEvent` in your plugin command invokes the event listener with the matching `eventName` in your UI.
+- Calling `triggerEvent` in your UI invokes the event listener with the matching `eventName` in the plugin command.

-All remaining `arguments` passed to `triggerEvent` are directly applied on the event listener.
+All `arguments` that follow `eventName` are directly applied on the event listener.

 #### Returns